supertypeai/sectors_news/README.md

 - Each workflow runs independently with a **1-hour gap** between batches
 - This staggered schedule prevents API rate limits
 - A **default batch size of 75** is applied.
 Once the required total news articles are scraped (e.g., 300), later workflows may **trigger but exit immediately** without processing
-- You can also manually trigger each batch workflow via GitHub Actions.
+- You can also manually trigger each batch workflow via GitHub Actions

 ## 🔧 Configuration